-In March 2021, we entered into definitive transaction agreements with Alloy Therapeutics, Inc. ("Alloy") and Voxall Therapeutics, LLC to finance and operate Voxall, a joint venture company formed in collaboration with Alloy to leverage our technology and Alloy's ATX- $Gx^{\text{TM}}$ platform and antibody discovery services.
-We account for our investment in the Voxall joint venture under the equity method.
+In March 2021, we entered into definitive transaction agreements with Alloy Therapeutics, Inc. ("Alloy") to finance and operate the Alloy Pyxis JV, a joint venture company formed in collaboration with Alloy to leverage our technology and Alloy's $ATX-Gx^{TM}$ platform and antibody discovery services.
+We account for our investment in the Alloy Pyxis JV under the equity method.